 Pedestrians who are not in wheelchairs have a duty of care to other pedestrians with disabilities.
 They must take precautions to avoid any actions that may cause an accident or injury to a pedestrian with disabilities.
 Some indications that a person may have a disability include the use of a mobility device like a cane, assistance by a service animal, assistance by another person, or other obvious presentation of physical disability.

 Drivers’ Duty to Pedestrians

-While pedestrians have road user rules that they must abide by for their safety, drivers have a duty to exercise due care towards pedestrians.
-Drivers must avoid colliding with any pedestrian on a roadway, and can use their horn, when necessary, to warn pedestrians of danger.
+While pedestrians have road user rules that they must abide by for their safety, drivers owe pedestrians a duty of care and act accordingly.
+They may use their horns, when necessary, to warn pedestrians of danger.